-Religious Studies
+Philosophy and Religious Studies

-The GCSE in Religious Studies looks at the key beliefs, teachings and practices of the Christian and Jewish faiths, as well as ethical issues relevant to current affairs such as assisted suicide, abortion, terrorism, gay marriage and divorce.
-Pupils also have the opportunity to study philosophical issues relevant to every human, such as whether there is life after death and whether there are good arguments for God's existence.
-Pupils will learn about the perspectives of Jews and Christians on these issues and reflect upon their own views.
+The GCSE in Religious studies looks at the key beliefs, teachings, and practices of the Jewish and Christian faiths, as well as philosophical and ethical issues relevant to current affairs such as assisted suicide, abortion, terrorism, equality, secularisation, marriage, and divorce.
+Pupils also have the opportunity to study philosophical arguments for the existence of God and explore topics such as the possibility of life after death and the impact of religious experiences.
+Pupils will have the opportunity to learn about and evaluate different religious and secular views on these topics, and to hone their own perspectives on them.